markhepburn/markhepburn.github.com/_posts/2014-01-18-north-america-2013-new-york.md

 was holding onto it thank you very much.

 Eventually I found a seat.
 "May I sit with you?" said a young lady behind me.
-Of course I replied; "great!
+Of course I replied; "Great!
 Could you put my bag up in the rack then please?".
 I think I was used!
 Conversation after that was quite pleasant, coupled with nice views of autumnal colour through the countryside, and luckily since the journey was around 10 hours!